iTwenty/personal-website/content/posts/04-swift-collections/index.md

 }
 ```

 A simple iterator that doubles it's value each time `next()` is called.
-You can omit the `limit` parameter in constructor and the iterator will keep doubling values forever.
+If we omit the `limit` parameter in constructor, the iterator will keep doubling values forever.

 ### Sequence
 A type that provides sequential, iterated access to its elements.
-A sequence is a list of values that you can step through one at a time.
-While seemingly simple, this capability gives you access to a large number of operations that you can perform on any sequence.
+A sequence is a list of values that we can step through one at a time.
+While seemingly simple, this capability gives us access to a large number of operations that we can perform on any sequence.
 The Sequence protocol provides default implementations for many common operations that depend on sequential access to a sequence's values.
-Before looking at these operations, let's look at the protocol definition first -
+Before looking at these operations, let's look at the protocol definition -

 ```swift
 public protocol Sequence {